 Program Outcomes

 The programs' pedagogic methods leverage students’ professional expertise and experience and build upon extant knowledge and experiences in a collaborative, cooperative learning environment.
-Theory is infused throughout program coursework and applied in mentored practicums as well as the capstone project.
+Theory is infused throughout program coursework and applied in mentored practicums as well as the evidence-based quality improvement project.
 Competency development is determined at the interface between acquisition and application of knowledge, skills, and attitudes.

 At the end of the MS-HAIL program, students will be able to: